AstitvaG/Startup-Search-Engine/README.md

 ### Running

 * Go to 'prototype' folder
-* Run the command, `scrapy crawl prototype`
+* Run the command

+    `scrapy crawl prototype`
-* To store the result in schools.json run the command, `scrapy crawl prototype -o schools.json`
+* To store the result in schools.json run the command

-*
+    `scrapy crawl prototype -o schools.json`
+* To view the result from file use the command

+    `python3 -m json.tool schools.json`